jayzandme/JollyJawboneUpWebsite/README.md

 data in the form of challenges, achievements, and teammates.

 ## Installation
-You need node, mongo, and bower installed to run this project.
+You need Node.js, MongoDB, and bower installed to run this project.
 Once downloaded, in the node console, first run:
 `npm install`
 Then run: